- Haggle for your lunch at the bustling Ortygia Street Market

-Enjoy lunch at an open-air cafe in a medieval piazza, then spend a lazy afternoon browsing for souvenirs and enjoying the sunshine in a city park or on the beach.
+Enjoy lunch at an open-air café in a medieval piazza, then spend a lazy afternoon browsing for souvenirs and enjoying the sunshine in a city park or on the beach.

 Spend the afternoon exploring the ancient ruins of the Ionian coast on a guided tour of Syracuse.
 Travel to the Neapolis Archaeological Park, then go for a stroll among the ruins and ancient relics together with your expert guide.
-Learn about the region's Greek and Roman history as you explore the architecture and enjoy a guided walking tour through Ortygia—Syracuse's beautiful old town, located on Ortygia Island, a spit of land which extends into the Mediterranean.
+Learn about the region's Greek and Roman history as you explore the architecture and enjoy a guided walking tour through Ortygia—Syracuse's beautiful old town, located on Ortygia Island, a spit of land that extends into the Mediterranean.

 Enjoy traditional Mediterranean cuisine for dinner, with typical seafood dishes and local wines.
-Head to the city center to enjoy a drink and people watching after dinner.
+Head to the city center to enjoy a drink and people-watching after dinner.

 Day 6: Free Day in Syracuse

 Today is a free day to explore everything the city has to offer.
 Recommended activities include: